 Secretary – Laura Schappert

 Laura’s interest with the MHCVV began when she read an article about the August 2016 Mental Health Summit.
 After attending the summit she reached out to Barbara Litrell to talk about how she might be involved in the coalition.
-They met in October and before the meeting was over, Laura was inspired to create the first Trauma Services Day – less than one month away in November.
-The event was a huge success, gathering healing practitioners to donate their time and services for free to community members experiencing depression, stress, anxiety, PTSD, etc. Laura began regularly attending the coalition’s Mental Health Mondays and created a second event called Healing Services Day in May 2017 as part of Mental Health Awareness Month.
-Laura is a CranioSacral Therapist and has been volunteering for a variety of non-profits and organizations since 1987.
-She is grateful to be involved in such an important organization that deals with many issues she experienced as a young child, adolescent and young woman.
+They met in October and created Healing Trauma Services Day, gathering healing practitioners to donate their time and services for free to community members experiencing depression, stress, anxiety, PTSD, etc. Laura is a CranioSacral Therapist and has been volunteering for a variety of non-profits and organizations since 1987.
 Knowing how important support, treatment and recovery are, she’s honored to serve on the board of the coalition.
 Laura is on the coalition’s Trauma Task Force.

 Audrey has served as Co-Founder and Program Director for Crossroads Youth Services, a 501c3 non-profit 12-bed shelter for vulnerable youth.
 She has also worked at several other organizations including Spectrum Health, Verde Valley Sanctuary, Big Brothers-Big Sisters, and The Boys & Girls Club.
 She currently serves on the Board of Directors of Health Choice Integrated Care, David’s Hope, Mental Health Criminal Justice Coalition of Yavapai County and the Mental Health Coalition Verde Valley.
 Although retired, Audrey volunteers several days a week at the Camp Verde Detention Center in the jail’s Mental Health Unit.
 Audrey is on the coalition’s Criminal Justice Task Force.